cmantuano/askdata-docs/docs/create_a_dataset_integration.md

 layout: doc
 ---

+## Dataset Integration development
-This documents explains how to extend the Askdata integration in order to provice reading capability for new datasets
+This document explains how to extend the Askdata integration in order to provide reading capability for new datasets

 #### Pre-Requirements